Axekinn/wiki.axekin.com/content/en/post/Yuzu.md

 ---
-title: "Eden Installation and Configuration Guide"
+title: "Eden Installation and Configuration"
-description: "Detailed tutorial for installing, configuring and optimizing Eden Nintendo Switch emulator - Complete setup with keys, firmware and settings"
+description: "Detailed tutorial to install, configure and optimize the Nintendo Switch emulator Eden - Complete setup with keys, firmware and settings"
 date: 2025-06-02
 lastmod: 2025-06-07
 categories: ["Yuzu"]